 Careers & Progression Advice

 Eastleigh College has a dedicated Careers Adviser.
 Students can book appointments for 1:1 advice and guidance for any support relating to careers, progression and making choices.
 Further support is also available through workshops on employability and progression opportunities.
-In addition, further careers advice and information on progression opportunities is available on Moodle.
+In addition, further careers advice and information on progression opportunities is available within your internal student portal.

 The Careers Programme